JavierDibo/boostrap-vue-proyecto/README.md

 ## Components

-The components used in this project are divides into groups:
+The components used in this project are divided into groups:

 - Layout
 - Navigation